StephenHogg/StephenHogg.github.io/_posts/2019-06-06-Obfuscating_a_lack_of_AI.md

 This is almost surely going to happen to you at some point, if it hasn't already.
 Good luck with that haha.

+I bet at least a few start-ups have got models that are really doing this under the hood.

 [^1]: Ok fine, this is a Soundgarden joke.